 30 Day Money Back Guarantee

-This entry was posted on 5th May 2015 by Gary.
+This entry was posted on 5th May 2015 by Stuart Cantebury.

-Hearing loss can go undetected for years, as it can be so gradual you barely notice the decline.
-It often becomes more noticeable to family and friends.
+Hearing loss can go undetected for years.
+It can be so gradual that the person suffering from it barely notices the decline.
+Often, it becomes more noticeable to family and friends.
 Certain give away signs include:

 If this is the case, there may well be a hearing loss issue that needs addressing.
 In an era where hearing technology has become more and more sophisticated, connecting up to the hearing world can be a life enhancing experience.

-Hearing aids can’t completely restore hearing; they simply serve to enhance what is left.
+Unfortunately, hearing aids can’t completely restore hearing.
+They enhance sound arriving in the ear and boost the volume allowing the person to hearing sounds they couldn't before.
 There are however, some simple ways in which you can make the process of listening just that little bit easier.

-Avoid noisy environments.
-Being heard in a packed room full of noise and clatter is hard at the best of times.
+Being heard in a packed room full of noise and clatter is hard at the best of times, and some types of behind the ear hearing aids do not have directional microphones, making it harder for the person to hear someone speaking in front of them.
 If you have an opportunity, a quieter space would make an easier listening environment to conduct a conversation.

-This entry was posted in Hearing Aids on 5th May 2015 by Gary.
+This entry was posted in Hearing Loss and tagged Hearing loss, help & advice, relationships on 5th May 2015 by Stuart Cantebury.

 ← Previous Post